 Volatility Arbitrage traders bet on the difference between the implied volatility of the option and the actual market price of the underlying asset.

-Global Macro trading strategy focuses on several macroeconomic and geopolitical events on a global scale.
+Global Macro trading strategy focuses on several macroeconomic and geopolitical events worldwide.
 The prop traders who work on global macro strategy operate differently from other traders.
 To implement this strategy, the prop traders analyze various economic factors such as GDP, interest rates, currency movement, trade imbalances, etc., that impact the entire world.
 They make informed guesses about how these events can impact security prices.

-Merger Arbitrage, also called “risk arbitrage” is an investment strategy in which traders purchase the stock of firms undergoing mergers and acquisitions.
+Merger Arbitrage, also called “risk arbitrage” is an investment strategy in which traders purchase firms’ stock undergoing mergers and acquisitions.
 While executing this strategy, the traders can buy and sell stocks of even more than two merging companies that can help to create profitable opportunities with minimal risk.
-The significant risk that a prop firm faces while using the merger arbitrage strategy is when the highly anticipated merger doesn’t take place at all or is delayed indefinitely.
+A prop firm faces a significant risk while using the merger arbitrage strategy when the highly anticipated merger doesn’t take place at all or is delayed indefinitely.
 The target company’s stock sells for a price lesser than that of the merged entity when the deal happens.
-Prop traders anticipate that the difference between the two prices will help them to earn a profit.
+Prop traders anticipate that the difference between the two prices will help them earn a profit.